core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Request ## {#ssec-client-side-request}

 A client sends an observation request to the server as described in {{RFC7641}}, i.e., a GET request with an Observe Option set to 0 (register).
-The request MUST NOT encode link-local addresses.
+The request MUST NOT have link-local source or destination addresses.
 If the server is not configured to accept registrations on that target resource specifically for a group observation, this would still result in a positive notification response to the client as described in {{RFC7641}}, in case the server is able and willing to add the client to the list of observers.

 In a particular setup, the information typically specified in the 'tp_info' parameter of the informative response (see {{ssec-server-side-informative}}) can be pre-configured on the server and the clients.
 For example, the destination multicast address and port number where to send multicast notifications for a group observation, as well as the associated Token value to use, can be set aside for particular tasks (e.g., enforcing observations of a specific resource).
 Alternative mechanisms can rely on using some bytes from the hash of the observation request as the last bytes of the multicast address or as part of the Token value.